 In 1976 I saw The Wizard Of Oz for the first time.
 I was 4 years old.
 It came on once a year, back when there were only a few channels, and before anyone had ever heard of home video.
 That movie made a huge impression on me.
 So much that I actually reenacted it at school during recess every day, all the way to second grade.
 I remember taking my huge pink and blue Easter basket for long walks through the field across the street from our house, looking for tornados.
-A lot of hours were logged in skipping and singing at full blast, hoping I'd somehow find myself in a technicolour dreamscape.
-I would have settled for an alien abduction, or any sort of insane adventure I could star in where my natural weirdness would be exotic to the locals.
+I spent so much time in that field, skipping and singing full blast, hoping I'd somehow find myself in a technicolour dreamscape.
+I remember thinking I would have settled for an alien abduction, or any sort of adventure I could star in where my natural weirdness would be considered exotic to the locals.
 Finally, Mr. Provost, who lived two houses over, phoned to ask my dad if “that kid with the pink basket could please stop dancing on my crops.”

-What a relief to have been born before reality TV took over the airwaves.
-It was my good fortune that the cheap television programming of the 1970's were old movies, not least because those old femme fatales became the scaffolding of my entire oeuvre, but also because watching old movies was something I shared with my mother while we made art together in the afternoon.
-Now I share that with my sister Lisa, every gay kid's dream big sister.
+What a relief to have been born before reality TV grew like weeds over the culture.
+It just so happened that the cheap television programming of the 1970's was old movies, which sort of set the stage for the women in my paintings.
+Watching those old movies was also something I shared with my mother while we made art together in the afternoon.
 I used to collect huge books of classic hollywood stills that I drew from and of course read them all 5 times over.
 If the painting thing hadn't worked out I really could have been a film historian.
 It's a testament to my mom that in spite of all my loopy idiosyncrasies, and all the trouble I had fitting in at school, I managed to somehow scramble together a decent amount of self-esteem early on.
 Mom focused on the special traits of her children with real conviction.
 And of course someone believing in, and relentlessly rooting for you like that, is a bigger deal than you ever realize at the time.

 One day in 1976, after watching Bette Davis die into a vaseline smothered lens in Dark Victory, the reality that my mother was going to also die someday fell on top of me all at once like a windswept house.
 She found me crying alone in the back of a dark closet.
 I realize that's some painfully cliché foreshadowing, but I'm not kidding.
 Let me say that again, I was hiding in the back of a dark closet, where I would occasionally sit with a shirt on my head, flipping it like long hair.
 In a closet.
 Like Norman Bates.